I weep for Israel but no tears will be shed for truly evil Hamas

 It meant a lot as it was sent on behalf of a group of people with whom I'm working at present on a project close to all our hearts.
 I have never met them and they are all top in their fields, without probably having ever visited Israel.

 To finish, funds to Israel would be much appreciated, because the normal aid agencies here and other organisations sadly discriminate openly and brazenly against the Jewish community on the ground.
-My daughter and son-in-law in the north were doing what they could to help, opening the synagogue to refugees and running around providing food, drink and packages for soldiers stationed there, before they were forced into a bunker for their own safety.
+My daughter and son-in-law in the north were doing what they could to help, opening the synagogue to refugees and running around providing food, drink and packages for soldiers stationed there, despite having temporarily to go into a bunker for their own safety.
 Rabbis have opened their arms to all Israel, irrespective of who they are, observant or not, have visited the front lines, and of course those in hospitals, as well as grieving families.

-Incidentally, as I finish this, a message has arrived informing us that our synagogue here in Greater Manchester has had to close for security reasons.
+Incidentally, as I finish this, a message has arrived informing us that security has had to be increased around our synagogue here in Greater Manchester due to the present risk to Jews.
 At what price interfaith dialogue now?